0xluckycoder/budgetbook/README.md

         - [x] - create test account just for testing
         - [x] - add new account
         - [/] - user shouldn't be able to add more than 3 records.
-            - [/] - server validation (implement this after the authentication is completed)
+            - [x] - server validation (implement this after the authentication is completed)
-            - [ ] - frontend validation
+            - [x] - frontend validation
-        - [ ] - deleting account should also delete all the transactions related to it
-        - [ ] - view account
+        - [x] - view account
-        - [ ] - edit account
+        - [x] - edit account
         - [x] - list of accounts
-        - [ ] - feed pie chart by fetching all accounts records
+        - [x] - feed pie chart by fetching all accounts records
     - [/] - Authentication
         - [-] - add continue with google and github federation authentication
         - [-] - add recaptcha security